nasa/COTS-Star-Tracker/docs/3-camera_configuration.md

 4. After completing, the script will either output that it has failed or that is has succeeded and some information about the calibration result, including the RMS error.
 5. If the script fails, fails to solve more than 50% of the input images or if the RMS error is more than 1 pixel, take another set of adjust the settings (like FoV) in the run_tetra_cal.py file.
     * If you previously captured many more images than the minimum you need, then you may remove the images that failed to solve from the set and re-solve (assuming you have at least 10 that did solve).
-6. If the user does not indicate the cal was a failure, the script will then prompt the user for a name for the camera cal file
+6. If the user does not indicate the cal was a failure, the script will then prompt the user for a name for the camera cal file.
     * If no name is selected, it will default to generic_cam_params.json
     * The camera cal file will be located in data/cam_config within the star_tracker module directory